swatimaste00/E2B-Hands-On/Documentation/Scenario1-Inbound-to-SAPS4HANA/Step5a-Build-Deploy-ExtensionApplication/README.md

     ![plot](./images/create-destination.png)

-10. Enter **Send to SAP Event Mesh** as value for name of the destination.
+10. Enter **Send to SAP Integration Suite, Advanced Event Mesh** as value for name of the destination.

 11. In the **Destination Type** dropdown menu, select **Webhook**.